 Benefits of the Wim Hof Method

-According to the Wim Hof Method website, the benefits are quite extensive.
-The method claims each of the below is possible after working through the pillars.
+The benefits are quite extensive.
+The method claims each of the below is possible after working through the pillars:

 - Boosts immune system